 The easiest method to fix a falling sun visor is to use Velcro.
-A strip of Velcro can be purchased from a number of stores or online for as little as $3.
-Other methods include,nuts and bolds, VisoRiser, and zip ties.
+A strip of Velcro can be purchased online or from a number of stores for only a few dollars.
+Other methods include: nuts and bolts, VisoRiser, and zip ties.

 Why Repair A Sun Visor In The First Place